asmfreak/pages-server/README.md

 `pages-server` is a simple server that serves pages from Gitea repositories.

+It works in three modes:
+1. Repository with `pages-branch` topic should have `gh-pages` or `gh-pages-VERSION` branched, where `VERSION` is a version of the docs
+2. Repository with `pages-release` topic should have release with `docs.zip` attachment with a zipped pages site.
-It expects that for every repository there is corresponding Gitea package with a zipped pages site.
+3. Repository with `pages-packages` topic should have corresponding Gitea package with a zipped pages site with `docs.zip` name.
 E.g. for `gitea.com/owner/repo` there should be a generic package repository `repo` in `gitea.com/owner` with a file called `docs.zip` containing the site.

 This server will **not** build any content on its own.
 It will only serve existing code.